oroinc/documentation/user/back-office/reports-segments/reports/custom-reports.rst

 2. On the report page, click the **Export Grid** button in the upper-left corner, and then click **CSV** or **XLSX** to export the report to the file of the corresponding format.

    .. image:: /user/img/reports/custom_reports_11.png
+      :alt: Highlight the Export Grid button on the custom report's details page

 Edit a Custom Report
 --------------------